 DEF is now required for many diesel engines to reduce emissions.
 Using DEF is simple when you understand the facts.

 Diesel Exhaust Fluid ("DEF", also "AdBlue") is a liquid used to reduce diesel engine pollution.
-Specifically, DEF is an urea solution made with 32.5% urea and 67.5% deionized water.
-DEF is integrated into the exhaust system through the selective catalytic reduction (SCR), which lowers the concentration of nitrogen oxides (NOx) in the diesel exhaust emissions from a diesel engine.
+Specifically, DEF is a urea solution made with 32.5% urea and 67.5% deionized water.
+DEF is integrated into the exhaust system through selective catalytic reduction (SCR), which lowers the concentration of nitrogen oxides (NOx) in the diesel exhaust emissions from a diesel engine.

 DEF is stored in its own fluid container, and it is sprayed into the exhaust stream by an advanced injection system and then converted into ammonia on a special catalyst.
 Most larger diesel engines are required to meet emissions standards (Tier IV on off-highway vehicles).
 DEF fluid is consumed at a rate of between 2% and 6% relative to diesel fuel, depending on the engine specifications.

 Emissions regulations in most developed countries now require some sort of after-treatment solution to reduce diesel emissions.
-DEF fluid is one of the most cost effective and cleanest ways to meet these regulatory guidelines.
+DEF fluid is one of the most cost-effective and cleanest ways to meet these regulatory guidelines.

 DEF is a mixture that contains 67.5% deionized water and 32.5% urea.
 When introduced into the hot exhaust gas, the water in DEF gets evaporated naturally, and it leaves behind ammonia and isocyanic acid.
 These two compounds help clean diesel exhaust.